This topic describes creation and population of a data class within the user interface.

 - Naming Pattern: Unless your data will already include unique identifiers for each member of this class, use the Naming Pattern to specify how to generate unique names.
 Names can be generated with a combination of fixed strings, auto-incrementing integers, and column values.
 If you don't provide a naming pattern, your data must contain a Name column.
 Learn more about naming in this topic.

 - Category: Select a category, if applicable.
+For example, registry, media, and sources are categories of data class.

 - Sample Type: (Optional) The default sample type where new samples will be created for this data class.